readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

 - Allow to diff an external version against the version that points to the default branch/tag of the project only.
 - Use a feature flag to enable this feature on projects.
 - Run the diff while we have the files on disk (end of the build), if possible.

+Other features that are not mentioned here, like exposing the number of lines that changed, or a public API, will not be implemented in the initial version, and may be considered in the future (and thier implementation is subject to change).

 Possible issues
 ---------------